Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Abstract

 \section{Abstract}

-As the pump-and-dump schemes (P\&Ds) proliferate in the cryptocurrency market, it becomes imperative to detect such fraudulent activities in advance, to inform potentially susceptible investors before they become victims.

-In this paper, we focus on the target coin prediction task, \textit{i.e.}, to predict the pump probability of all coins listed in the target exchange before a pump.
-We conduct a comprehensive study of the latest P\&Ds, investigate 709 events organized in Telegram channels from Jan.
+With the proliferation of pump-and-dump schemes (P\&Ds) in the cryptocurrency market, it becomes imperative to detect such fraudulent activities in advance to alert potentially susceptible investors.
+In this paper, we focus on predicting the pump probability of all coins listed in the target exchange before a scheduled pump time, which we refer to as the \textit{target coin prediction} task.
+Firstly, we conduct a comprehensive study of the latest 709 P\&D events organized in Telegram from Jan.
 2019 to Jan.
-2022, and unearth some abnormal yet interesting patterns of P\&Ds.
-Empirical analysis demonstrates that pumped coins exhibit intra-channel homogeneity and inter-channel heterogeneity, which inspires us to develop a novel sequence-based neural network named SNN.
-Specifically, SNN encodes each channel's pump history as a sequence representation via a positional attention mechanism, which filters useful information and alleviates the noise introduced when the sequence length is long.
-We also identify and address the coin-side cold-start problem in a practical setting.
-Extensive experiments show a lift of 1.6\% AUC and 41.0\% Hit Ratio@3 brought by our method, making it well-suited for real-world application.
-As a side contribution, we release the source code of our entire data science pipeline on GitHub\footnote{https://github.com/Bayi-Hu/Pump-and-Dump-Detection-on-Cryptocurrency}, along with the dataset tailored for studying the latest P\&Ds.
+2022.
+Our empirical analysis reveals some interesting patterns of P\&Ds, such as that pumped coins exhibit intra-channel homogeneity and inter-channel heterogeneity.
+Here \textit{channel} refers a form of group in Telegram that is frequently used to coordinate P\&D events.
+This observation inspires us to develop a novel sequence-based neural network, dubbed SNN, which encodes a channel's P\&D event history into a sequence representation via the positional attention mechanism to enhance the prediction accuracy.
+Positional attention helps to extract useful information and alleviates noise, especially when the sequence length is long.
+Extensive experiments verify the effectiveness and generalizability of proposed methods.
+Additionally, we release the code and P\&D dataset on GitHub\footnote{\url{https://github.com/Bayi-Hu/Pump-and-Dump-Detection-on-Cryptocurrency}}, and regularly update the dataset.